- Phone+47 55 58 23 77

-Than Htut Soe.
-Soe started in February 2018 and is a doctoral student on the BIA funded project Beter Video workflows via Real-Time Collaboration and AI-Techniques in TV and New Media.
+- Than Htut Soe started in February 2018 and is a doctoral student on the BIA funded project Beter Video workflows via Real-Time Collaboration and AI-Techniques in TV and New Media.
 Soe's thesis explores the cooperation between AI methods and human interaction in video editing.
 Recent publication: Circumvention by design - dark patterns in cookie consent for online news outlets at NordiCHI 2020: 19:1-19:12.

-- Mina Young Pedersen.
-Pedersen started in October 2019.
+- Mina Young Pedersen started in October 2019.
 Pederesen's thesis explores the interplay of logic reasoning and social networks.

 - Einar Søreide Johansen

 - Spring 2020 INFO381 Research Topics in AI.
 The topic of the course is AI Ethics.
 Detailed program.

-The spring semester of 2020 Slavkovik will be the course responsible for INFO284 Machine Learning and teach the masters course INFO381 Research Topics in AI.
-The topic of the course is Machine Ethics.

 Office hours are by appointment.